UP-macroecology/Malchow_DemogEnv_2022/README.md

 # Demography-environment relationships improve mechanistic understanding of range dynamics under climate change

-This is supplementory material to the publication:
+This is supplementary material to the publication:

 *"Demography-environment relationships improve mechanistic understanding of range dynamics under climate change"*